CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ## 3. FeedbackAdapter Implementation

-We can now care about the actual feedback implementation.
+Let's take a look on the actual feedback implementation:

 ```java
 @DefaultAnnotation(NonNull.class)